jbelanger/hrsc-database/docs/Reference-Data.md

 The condition **@@servername <> 'MLDBSQL16CL01'** ensures this code is not ran on a production environment.

 See [PostDeployment.sql](../src/Scripts/PostDeployment.sql) for more details.

+## Additional information

+If, when publishing, you see that all of the french accents have been replaced with a "?", make sure all of the seed files are saved using the UTF-8 encoding.
+You need to open each file, select the small dropdown in the "Save as" button, and choose "Save with encoding".